 Online Open House | Persian epic and the embedding of a song of lament, with Olga M. Davidson

-We are pleased to welcome back Olga M. Davidson, Boston University, for a discussion on ‘Persian epic and the embedding of a song of lament’.
-The event will take place on Thursday, September 19 at 11 a.m.
-EDT, and will be recorded.
+We were pleased to welcome back Olga M. Davidson, Boston University, for a discussion on ‘Persian epic and the embedding of a song of lament’.
+The event took place on Thursday, September 19 at 11 a.m.
+EDT, and was recorded.

-You will be able to watch the event on the Center for Hellenic Studies YouTube channel, and the recording will then be added to this blog post afterwards.
+You can watch the event on the Center for Hellenic Studies YouTube channel, or in the frame below.

 In connection with this discussion, you might like to read her article “Women’s Lamentations and the ethics of war in ancient Greece and medieval Persia,” available online at the Center for Hellenic Studies: